okyeron/fates/install/norns/Norns_disk_image_install.md

 2. You see `NONE` listed at the top of the screen.
 This is normal.
 Just go to SELECT > AWAKE to start the Awake script.

+## Update

+Run SYSTEM > UPDATE on device to update to the current release

 ## Norns documentation